Pylons/pyramid/docs/narr/urldispatch.rst

     foo/:baz/:bar

-The above pattern will match these URLs, generating the followng matchdicts::
+The above pattern will match these URLs, generating the following matchdicts::

    foo/1/2        -> {'baz':u'1', 'bar':u'2'}